Garbot/Garbot.github-io/_posts/draft-running-a-small-node-app-on-AWS.md

 ![EC2 command line 2](/img/aws-blog/4.png)

 Instead of building my entire app from the command line on this tiny barebones VM, i'll just import an existing git repo and serve it from the EC2 instance.
-First we'll need to install git.
+Install git if you don't already have it.

 ``` sudo apt-get install git ```